douglasgreen/outlines/computing/databases/mysql.md

 Isolation levels define the degree to which the operations in one transaction are isolated from those in other transactions.
 MySQL supports multiple levels of transaction isolation, each providing a different balance between consistency and concurrency.

 -   Read Uncommitted: The lowest level of isolation where transactions are not isolated from each other.
-A transaction may read uncommitted changes made by other transactions, leading to \"dirty reads.\"Read Committed: A transaction can only read data that has been committed by other transactions.
+A transaction may read uncommitted changes made by other transactions, leading to "dirty reads."Read Committed: A transaction can only read data that has been committed by other transactions.
 This prevents dirty reads but not non-repeatable reads or phantom reads.
 -   Repeatable Read: MySQL's default isolation level.
 It ensures that if a transaction reads a row of data once, it will read the same data in subsequent reads, even if other transactions are modifying it.
 -   Serializable: The highest level of isolation.
 Transactions are completely isolated from each other, as if they were executed serially.